Libertarian Party (Netherlands)

 The Libertarian Party (Libertaire Partij, also Libertarische Partij before 2019; LP) is a libertarian political party in the Netherlands founded in 1993.

 It intends to develop "a free world, a world in which no one is forced to sacrifice his or her life and property for the benefit of others".
 The party's inaugural leader and chairman was the controversial jurist and tax consultant Toine Manders.

 History

 Founding

 The LP was founded as the Libertarische Partij in 1993 by Barthold van Doorn, Hub Jongen, and Stefan van Glabbeek.
 They sympathized with the Libertarian Centre Netherlands, founded in the 1970s, and were very involved in the libertarian magazine de Vrijbrief.
 The trio found the necessary help through that medium to start the party.
 In forming it, they were mainly inspired by the Libertarian Party of the United States.

 Representation

-The LP has participated in a total of eight Dutch general and local elections between 1994 and 2023, but it has yet to win official representation.
+The LP has participated in a total of nine Dutch general and local elections between 1994 and 2025, but it has yet to win official representation.